survivejs/webpack-book/manuscript/loading/04_javascript.md

 * [babel-plugin-annotate-console-log](https://www.npmjs.com/package/babel-plugin-annotate-console-log) annotates `console.log` calls with information about invocation context so it's easier to see where they logged.
 * [babel-plugin-webpack-loaders](https://www.npmjs.com/package/babel-plugin-webpack-loaders) allows you to use certain webpack loaders through Babel.
 * [babel-plugin-syntax-trailing-function-commas](https://www.npmjs.com/package/babel-plugin-syntax-trailing-function-commas) adds trailing comma support for functions.
-* [babel-react-optimize](https://github.com/thejameskyle/babel-react-optimize) implements a variety of React specific optimizations you can experiment with.
 * [babel-plugin-transform-react-remove-prop-types](https://www.npmjs.com/package/babel-plugin-transform-react-remove-prop-types) allows you to remove `propType` related code from your production build.
 It also allows component authors to generate code that's wrapped so that setting environment at `DefinePlugin` can kick in as discussed in the book.

 T> It's possible to connect Babel with Node through [babel-register](https://www.npmjs.com/package/babel-register) or [babel-cli](https://www.npmjs.com/package/babel-cli).
 These packages can be handy if you want to execute your code through Babel without using webpack.